mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 ## Conclusion

-A typescript module was designed and developed to render a xy-axis and then the solutions-tree required.
+A typescript module was designed and developed to render a xy-axis and then the solutions' tree required.
 The HTML 5 Canvas API was used to achieve the main objective.
 A detailed analysis regarding recursion was given and also several recommendations and references to the reader.